Why I Came to Jesus: Calling (Luke 5:1-11)

 That voice belonged to the date that I had just taken out.
 That voice belonged to a woman who called to give me another chance.
 That voice belonged to the woman who would become my wife.
 I answered the call, and my life has never been the same.
 I’m glad I answered that call.

 There are many important calls you’re going to receive in your life.
 But today I want to talk about the ultimate call: the call that Jesus gives to follow him.
 I wanted to start with this one, because it’s probably the hardest reason for people to follow Jesus.
 Some people come to Jesus for healing and end up following him.
 Some people come to Jesus for friendship, or for answers, and end up following him.
 But some people don’t come to Jesus.
 Jesus comes to them.
 And before they even see the benefits of following him, Jesus issues a summons.
 He says, “Follow me.”
 And if that isn’t hard enough to grasp, Jesus goes on to raise the stakes.
-Jesus was known to ask people to give up their careers, even their families, to follow him without even looking back.
+Jesus encouraged people to leave their careers and families to follow him wholeheartedly.
 This is the hardest reason that you could give for why you came to Jesus.
 But no one who has ever answered his call has ever regretted following him.

 This is important because I believe that Jesus is calling some of you.
 You may be scared out of your mind, because you don’t really know if you want to follow.
 You’re not sure what he has in mind.